rails/jbuilder/README.md

 end
 ```

+If you are rendering fragments for a collection of objects, have a look at
+`jbuilder_cache_multi` gem.
+It uses fetch_multi (>= Rails 4.1) to fetch
+mutliple keys at once.

 Keys can be auto formatted using `key_format!`, this can be used to convert
 keynames from the standard ruby_format to camelCase: